 - Joint Managing Conservatorship (JMC) - Joint managing conservatorship is the most common form of custody in Texas.
 It involves two parents splitting managing rights over a child, either equitably or by one parent.

 Creating a sensible parenting plan that promotes positive relationships between a child and both parents is favorable, but not always possible.
 If parents are not able to reach an agreement regarding the custody of their children, or if there are extenuating circumstances involved, Texas courts will determine an arrangement based on the best interests of a child.

 - The child's preference, if old enough

 - Current and future emotional and physical needs of the child

 - The ability of either parent to provide a stable home

 - The child's adjustment to new schools and communities

 - Any present or future emotional or physical danger to the child

 Speak With a Houston Child Custody Attorney Today

 Our legal team is available to help address child custody matters during divorce, on behalf of unmarried parents or family members, and in regard to modifications.
-We take a compassionate approach to these cases, and make it a point to work personally with our clients in order to produce the best results possible.
+We take a compassionate approach to these cases, particularly in helping you make your child feel comfortable and cope with divorce, and make it a point to work personally with our clients in order to produce the best results possible.